TClark1011/pn-leave-tool/README.md

 The following environment variables are used to allow for settings in the application to be tweaked during deployment:

 - REACT_APP_SUPPORT_EMAIL - The email address that users are told to contact for support
 - REACT_APP_VALIDATE_EMAIL - Whether or not to validate user emails during registration.
 Expects "true" or "false".
-Defaults to true if not supplied
+Defaults to true if not supplied.

 ## API REQUESTS